SMSD75/Timetuning/README.md

 # Visualizations

-For more visualizations please download Visualizations folder.
+For more visualizations please download the visualizations folder.

-[PASCAL](http://host.robots.ox.ac.uk/pascal/VOC/) K=500 with greedy merging.

 |    |    |    |    |
 |:--:|:--:|:--:|:--:|